arangodb/docs/3.6/backup-restore.md

 - **Restoring from a Different Version**

-  Hot backups share the same limitations with respect to different versions than ArangoDB itself.
-This means that a hot backup created with some version a.b.c can without any limitations be restored on any version a.b.d with d not equal to c, that is, the patch level can be changed arbitrarily.
-With respect to minor versions (second digit), one can only upgrade and *not downgrade*.
+  Hot backups share the same limitations with respect to different versions as ArangoDB itself.
+This means that a hot backup created with some version `a.b.c` can without any limitations be restored on any version `a.b.d` with `d` not equal to `c`, that is, the patch level can be changed arbitrarily.
+With respect to minor versions (second number, `b`), one can only upgrade and **not downgrade**.
-  That is, a hot backup created with a version a.b.c can be restored on a version a.d.e for d greater than b but not for d less than b.
-At this stage, we do not guarantee any compatibility between versions with a different major version number (first digit).
+  That is, a hot backup created with a version `a.b.c` can be restored on a version `a.d.e` for `d` greater than `b` but not for `d` less than `b`.
+At this stage, we do not guarantee any compatibility between versions with a different major version number (first number).

 - **Identical Topology**